vackosar/vackosar.github.io/_posts/2020-10-25-Performers-FAVOR+-Faster-Transformer-Attention.md

 #### How Many Random \\( \omega \\) to FAVOR+?

 So do we just start sampling of the distro and hope for the best?
 No!
-If we make sure our [random vectors (features) are orthogonal, while still being drawn from standard normal distribution](https://arxiv.org/pdf/1703.00864.pdf).
+If we make sure our [random vectors (features) are orthogonal, while still being drawn from standard normal distribution](https://arxiv.org/pdf/1703.00864.pdf), we can reduce how many we need them.
 The paper does this by drawing uniformly random orthogonal basis and then normalizing each row properly.

 I am not clear however on the specifics here.